I made it from March to July 2008.

 Whether it had really existed, I had given Zimmerit Coating which was German tanks characteristic point.

-Painting was made two color camouflage of dark yellow and dark green which I referred from the Kursk battle’s Ferdinand.
+The painting was made two-color camouflage of dark yellow and dark green which I referred from the Kursk battle’s Ferdinand.

 Since KV-2 was able to store only 36 shells in the car, they might have applied the spare shell rack on the back of the body.
 I painted the jerrican as the accent in gray since there were a lot of dark yellow parts on this body.

 Ｉ had painted the intake vent net in the black, after that it was dry brushed with silver.